Baldwin Street: Resident reception

-Associated events
+Associated events and vehicle stunts

-The street is the venue for an annual event in Dunedin, the Baldwin Street Gutbuster.
-Every summer since 1988 this exercise in fitness and balance involves athletes running from the base of the street to the top and back down again.
-The event attracts several hundred competitors annually and the race record is 1:56.
+Baldwin Street has attracted a lot of record hunters and daredevils attempting to either ascend or descend the street on different kinds of vehicles.
+Some of these attempts have been sanctioned, while others have not, including at least one fatality from misadventure.
 In March 2001, a 19-year-old University of Otago student was killed when she and another student attempted to travel down the street inside a wheelie bin.
 The bin collided with a parked trailer, killing her instantly, and causing serious head injuries for the other student.

+Additionally, the street is the venue for an annual event in Dunedin, the Baldwin Street Gutbuster.
+Every summer since 1988, this exercise in fitness and balance involves athletes running from the base of the street to the top and back down again.
+The event attracts several hundred competitors annually, and the race record is 1 minute and 56 seconds, set in 1998.

 Since 2002, a further charity event has been held annually in July, which involves the rolling of over 30,000 Jaffas (spherical confectionery-coated chocolate confectionery).
 Each Jaffa is sponsored by one person, with prizes to the winner and funds raised going to charity.
-This event follows a tradition started in 1998, when 2,000 tennis balls were released in a sponsored event raising money for Habitat for Humanity.
+This event follows a tradition started in 1998 when 2,000 tennis balls were released in a sponsored event raising money for Habitat for Humanity.

 On 2 January 2010, Cardrona stuntman Ian Soanes rode down Baldwin Street on a motorcycle on one wheel.
+He then did a victory lap doing a wheelie up the hill one-handed while giving a thumbs-up gesture to the spectating crowd.

+In April 2015, under controlled conditions, a trio of drift trike riders—Harley Jolly, 23; Tyson Barr, 18; and Nic Roy, 18—made headlines when they descended the street with speeds estimated to be up to 100 km/h (62 mph) to promote the sport.
+The estimated speed was approximately twice Baldwin Street's 50 km/h (31 mph) legal speed limit.